About 13% of Western Mass. residents are food insecure, a rate higher than any other food bank service area in the state.

 Schedule a Tour of The Food Bank

 The Food Bank is glad to host group tours of our warehouse and facilities in Hatfield.
 Tours typically last 45 minutes to an hour and include an educational game and discussion.
 For students ages 16 and under, we ask there be at least one chaperone for every eight students.
 This is a fantastic way to learn more about The Food Bank of Western Massachusetts and the issue of hunger and food insecurity affecting millions in our nation.
+Educators can download a “Programs Menu” here that can give you an idea of what a visit to the Food Bank with your group might be like.
+Options include half-day, full day and multi-day programs depending on how much time your group wants to dedicate to fighting hunger!

 Food Drives and Fundraisers